x4e/Blog/001-Breaking-The-Verifier-1/index.md

 ## Why does the JVM have a verifier?

 Java is compiled into an intermediate bytecode, which must follow [a strict set of rules defined by oracle](https://docs.oracle.com/javase/specs/jvms/se15/html/).
-By having a well defined specification of easy to understand bytecode, users are easily able to dissasemble bytecode before running it on their machines, so that they can make sure they only run code that they trust.
+By having a well-defined specification of easy to understand bytecode, users are easily able to disassemble bytecode before running it on their machines, so that they can make sure they only run code that they trust.
-It also means checks can be made to ensure, for example, that a jump instruction doesnt jump to abritrary memory addresses, for example on the heap (allowing generating code at runtime), or inside another method).
+It also means checks can be made to ensure, for example, that a jump instruction doesn't jump to arbitrary memory addresses, for example on the heap (allowing generating code at runtime), or inside another method).

 ## Breaking it

-Me and [xDark](https://github.com/xxDark) where spending a bit of time recently looking into potential JVM security flaws, when he stumbled across an interesting piece of code (So of course full credit for this goes to him, I am just creating a writeup).
+[xDark](https://github.com/xxDark) and I were spending a bit of time recently looking into potential JVM security flaws, when he stumbled across an interesting piece of code (So of course full credit for this goes to him, I am just creating a write-up).

 Take a look at the following code from [reflection.cpp#L455](https://github.com/openjdk/jdk/blob/jdk8-b120/hotspot/src/share/vm/runtime/reflection.cpp#L455):
 ```C++